hyperledger/fabric/docs/source/create_channel/add_orderer.md

 Fabric supports adding new orderer to an existing functioning network.
 We will lay out a simple scenario of such functionality using the **test-network** sample (from [fabric samples repo](https://github.com/hyperledger/fabric-samples)).

-### Exending the test network to support the fifth orderer
+### Extending the test network to support the fifth orderer
 We extend the `docker-compose-bft` and the `crypto-config-orderer.yaml` to support 5 orderers.\
 In the `crypto-config-orderer.yaml` we should add:
 ```yaml